 History : In 1975, the General Assembly of the Commonwealth of Pennsylvania passed an Act that amended the PA School Code.
 This Act, entitle ‘Auxiliary Services: Nonpublic School Children’ was the 89th act to pass that year and it was amended two years later to its present form.
 The purpose of Act 89 is to authorize Intermediate Units to provide secular, neutral, auxiliary educational service opportunities to Pennsylvania-resident children who are enrolled in nonprofit nonpublic schools.

 Present Act 89-funded services through BCIU include corrective reading and math, speech therapy, counseling, guidance, learning assessments and psycho-educational evaluations.
-Most services are provided in trailers on school grounds, although Act 89 services may be provided in sectarian schools where appropriate space permits.
+Most Act 89 services may be provided in sectarian schools where appropriate space permits or within relocatable trailers on school grounds.
 Referrals for services are made by the nonpublic school administrator.

 Eligible students are Pennsylvania residents parentally-placed in qualifying nonprofit K-12 nonpublic schools on a full-time basis.
 The following students are not funded by Act 89 and, subsequently, are not eligible for nonpublic education services: